TABLE OF CONTENTS

 Cannabis companies look for experienced and talented employees, leading to competitive job salaries and benefits packages.
 However, cannabis job salaries vary on many factors, including company size, location, and your skills and experience.

 In 2021, cannabis job salaries increased by 4% and up to 10% for senior executives.
-Based on 2022 cannabis salary data, industry salaries are expected to slightly increase over last year’s salaries.
+Based on 2022 cannabis salary data, industry salaries grew slightly over last year’s salaries.

 |Director of Cultivation||$94,00||$192,700||$143,350|